Endtroducing.....: Composition

 The two-part "Stem/Long Stem" begins the second half of Endtroducing.
 John Bush of AllMusic called the track a "suite of often melancholy music, a piece that consistently refuses to be pigeonholed into any musical style."
 The first half, "Stem", sets strings against a recurring sequence of erratic drum beats, before giving way to the more ethereal "Long Stem", followed by "Transmission 2".
 "Mutual Slump" features "dreamy" female spoken vocals and prominent samples of Björk's "Possibly Maybe".
 The sparse "Organ Donor" juxtaposes an organ solo and a drum break.
 "Why Hip Hop Sucks in '96" is a brief interlude featuring a repeating G-funk-esque beat, over which a voice shouts "It's the money".
 DJ Shadow composed the track to express his dissatisfaction with the state of commercial hip hop music in the mid-1990s.

 "Midnight in a Perfect World" mixes a soulful vocal line with a slow drum beat.
 It samples the bassline from Pekka Pohjola's "The Madness Subsides", as well as elements of David Axelrod's piano composition "The Human Abstract".
 "Napalm Brain/Scatter Brain" progresses slowly, starting with a bassline and a drum loop, then gradually increasing in tempo as additional instrumentation enters the mix.
 The track eventually reaches its climax and deconstructs itself, leaving a single string sample playing by its conclusion.
 Endtroducing ends "on an up note" with "What Does Your Soul Look Like (Part 1 – Blue Sky Revisit)", which is anchored by warm saxophone and keyboard hooks.
 A third and final "transmission" closes the album with the spoken words "It is happening again", sampled from the David Lynch television series Twin Peaks.

+Songs like "Midnight In A Perfect World", & "Napalm Brain/Scatter Brain" would later appear on DJ Shadow's other release Camel Bobsled Race.
+While "The Number Song" & "Organ Donor" would also later appear again in DJ Shadow's other release Brainfreeze.